wellcomecollection/transcribe-wellcome/research/people/alphabetical/boscawen-william-st-chad.md

 ## work at WHMM

 Casually employed by WHMM.
 Catalogued and studied material from ancient Near East \(Sumeria, Babylonia, Assyria\) and ancient Egypt from 1906.
-Attended auction sales and .
+Attended auction sales and reviewed material for purchase.

+## Biographical note
-!!
-Biographical note Formerly employed at British Museum as an Assistant in the Ancient Near East department.
-Produced successful popular book on the ancient near east in 1903.
-Experienced repeated periods of financial and personal difficulties, including periods spent in workhouse \[St Pancras\].
-Maintained regular freelance employment at WHMM from 1906 until his death in 1913.
+Formerly employed at British Museum as an Assistant in the Ancient Near East department.
+Published a successful popular book on the ancient near east in 1903.
+Undertook regular freelance employment at WHMM from 1906 until his death in 1913, working desipite repeated periods of personal difficulty and ill health.

 ## WHMM archives